1. Docs

 Step 1: store the chart once

-Birth data is immutable, so compute the chart a single time and persist it.
+Birth data is immutable, so compute the natal chart a single time and persist it.
 Every later turn reads it from your store, never the API.
+Method names verified against the live OpenAPI spec.

 async function ensureChart(userId: string, birth: BirthData) {